htay-htay-thwe/amigo-backend/README.md

 # Amigo Flight Backend

-Backend API for searching real-time flight data using Amadeus API.
+Backend API for searching real-time flight data using Amadeus API and hotel data using rapid api.

 ## 🚀 Setup